Selected Passages from Hungarian-Ottoman Wars

 (Székes)Fehérvár in 1601

-The “petard” or in Hungarian, the “petárda” was a special explosive when they stuffed a bronze bell with gunpowder and covered it with a plank.
-There was a fuse coming out of it.
-They hanged up the petárda on the castle gate or nailed it to there, using a plank against the door.
-The point was to have the proper mix of explosives because if there was not enough gunpowder, it didn’t harm the gate only the bell blew up.
-(Especially, if it was a double gate.)
-The hard thing was to fix the petárda on the door, it required lots of discipline and some good luck.
-The method was first tried at Tata castle on 23 May 1597 then it was used a year later at Győr on 29 March 1598.
+The “petard,” or in Hungarian, the “petárda,” was a unique explosive made by stuffing gunpowder inside a bronze bell and covering it with a plank.
+A fuse was installed, and the petárda was either hung on the castle gate or nailed there, using a plank as a support.
+The key was to achieve the proper mix of explosives since, if there wasn’t enough gunpowder, only the bell exploded and not the gate.
+(Especially if it was a double door).
+It was difficult to attach the petárda to the door and required discipline and luck.
+The method was initially tested at Tata Castle on May 23, 1597, and then used again at Győr on March 29, 1598.
 Read more about it here:

 https://www.hungarianottomanwars.com/chronologie/the-fifteen-year-war-series-1591-1606/the-long-war-part-17-the-retaking-of-tata-castle-with-a-petard/